Diputació de Barcelona

 Thematic:

-Mobility and accessibility Housing and neighbourhood communities Public space Green infrastructure Equipment and services Cohesion and social capital
+Housing and neighbourhood communities Public space Green infrastructure Mobility and accessibility Equipment and services Cohesion and social capital

 Link to health: